MiranAmin/Assignment/README.md

   - FileDetails.java: stores the details about the file that is to be processed such as the path, file contents and each word
   - Main.java: main simply shows an example of the library working

-To abide by the SOLID design principles, the FileStatistics class contains objects of Cleaner class and FileDetails class
+Design:
+-SOLID

-A singleton design pattern was used for the object of the Cleaner to save memory.
+-A singleton design pattern was used for the object of the Cleaner to save memory.